dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-The final set of tests involve testing with the HYBRID synthetic crashes and install_success threads to test the upper layer gatekeeper and tagging decision logic as a regression test.
+The final set of tests involve testing with the HYBRID synthetic crashes and install_success threads to test the upper layer gatekeeper and tagging decision logic, as well as the resurrection type bucketization,  as a regression test.
 This will create a more realistic scenario with 4 bucket types: idx1 futures crash, post installation futures crash, ghosts, and already_install_success.